jnv/dokku-alt-shoreman/README.md

     2014-08-29T03:39:35+0000 web | worker=2 ready
     2014-08-29T03:45:58+0000 web | method=GET path=/ format=html controller=api action=index status=200 duration=874.05 view=79.08 db=0.00

-Also can be seen above is Rails [Lograge][lograge] formatting with one line per request.
+Above is Rails [Lograge][lograge] formatting with one line per request.
 If the `$APP_NAME` environment variable is set, then it will be added to requests.
 If it is set to `rails-app`, then expect this output:

     2014-08-29T03:39:28+0000 rails-app | web | 'bundle exec unicorn -N -p $PORT -c ./config/unicorn/production.rb' started with name web
     2014-08-29T03:39:30+0000 rails-app | web | Refreshing Gem list